reactorynet/reactory-express-server/README.md

 https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview

 ## Prepare your environment
-The Reactory server has lots of configuration options and generators that allows the server to dynamically change the server functionality based on configuration.
+The Reactory server has many configuration options and generators that allows the server to dynamically change the server functionality based on configuration.
 In order for all of these to work correctly you need to ensure your system is correctly configured.

 You will need to be comfortable with the command line.
 #### 1. Set your environment variables
-The reactory server requires a couple of environment variables in order for it to manage distribution and dependency updates.
+The reactory server require a couple of environment variables in order for it to manage distribution and dependency updates.

-Depending on what shell you are running, you will need to update either your `.zprofile` or `.bash_profile` files with the following.
+Depending on what shell you are running, you will need to update either your `.zprofile`, `.bash_profile` or `.zshrc` files with the following.

 ```